egberts/egberts.github.io-src/content/articles/bro-ids-howto.md

 =====================
 [jtable]
 Signal name , Signal description
-`SIGINT` , "From main process, calls bro_done() events.
-From main process, kills all threads if SIGINT received the 2nd time.
+`SIGINT` , "From main process; calls bro_done() events.
+From main process; kills all threads if SIGINT received the 2nd time.
 Not used in threads.
-With -d mode, it caused Bro policy script debugger prompt to appear (requires an active STDIN/STDOUT terminal.)"
+With -d mode; it caused Bro policy script debugger prompt to appear (requires an active STDIN/STDOUT terminal.)"
-`SIGTERM` , "From main process, calls bro_done() events.
-From main process, kills all threads if SIGTERM received the 2nd time.
+`SIGTERM` , "From main process; calls bro_done() events.
+From main process; kills all threads if SIGTERM received the 2nd time.
 Main process may send to child thread for terminating RAW input reader(s).
-With -dmode, it caused Bro policy script debugger prompt to appear (requires an active STDIN/STDOUT terminal.)"
+With -dmode; it caused Bro policy script debugger prompt to appear (requires an active STDIN/STDOUT terminal.)"
-`SIGSTOP` , "broctl sends STOP signal firstly to all Bro manager, proxy(s), and workers first time around, then KILL on 2nd try."
+`SIGSTOP` , "broctl sends STOP signal firstly to all Bro manager; proxy(s), and workers first time around; then KILL on 2nd try."
-`SIGPIPE` , "With -d mode, this signal gets ignored.
+`SIGPIPE` , "With -d mode; this signal gets ignored.
 RAW input reader(s) inherits main process SIGPIPE in Raw::Execute()."
-`SIGHUP` , "During bro.init(), checkpoints persistent state."
+`SIGHUP` , "During bro.init(); checkpoints persistent state."
 `SIGALRM` , Main process uses it monitor for jammed or idle network interface(s).
 Thread uses to request stats to be sent. sig_handler_log()
 `SIGPROF` , "Thread uses it to request CPU usage statistics to be sent to SocketComm::Log (remote.log) via sig_handler_prof().
-If compiled with DEBUG_COMMUNICATION (src/ChunkedIO.h), main process uses it to dump debug data of RemoteSerializer then terminate."
+If compiled with DEBUG_COMMUNICATION (src/ChunkedIO.h); main process uses it to dump debug data of RemoteSerializer then terminate."
 `SIGKILL` , Propagates from thread/child to main process.
 `SIGUSR1` , Used to be used for MPatrol debugging hooks.
 Not used in threads.
 `SIGUSR2` , Used to be used for MPatrol debugging hooks.
 Not used in threads.